Domaine Nicolas Rossignol Beaujolais

 THE COMPANY

-The new Beaujolais has arrived!
 The eclectic Nicolas Rossignol has acquired vineyards in the Brouilly, Morgon and Moulin-à-Vent Crus, creating a new 3.5-hectare estate.
-The aim is to rediscover the Beaujolais of yesteryear: wines for pleasure but also great wines for ageing.
-Brouilly ‘La Folie’ comes from 60-year-old vines on pink granite soils.
-This terroir produces structured wines with ripe tannins and great longevity.
+The goal is to rediscover the Beaujolais of yesteryear: wines for pleasure but also great wines for aging.
+Brouilly ‘La Folie’ comes from 60-year-old vines growing on pink granite soils.
+This terroir gives structured wines with ripe tannins and great longevity.
 Côte de Brouilly ‘Chavannes’ comes from mixed vines on blue granite.
-These are mineral, rich and dense wines, perfect for ageing.
-Moulin-à-Vent is a blend of two parcels vinified with 50% whole bunches, offering an intense and rich wine, a worthy rival to the great Burgundy wines that Nicolas continues to produce in “his” Côte de Beaune.
+Mineral, rich and dense wines, perfect for aging.
+Moulin-à-Vent is a blend of two parcels vinified with 50% whole bunches, producing an intense, rich wine that is a worthy rival to the great Burgundy wines that Nicolas continues to produce in “his” Côte de Beaune.

 France -